asharahmed/asharahmed/README.md

   </p>
 </p>
 <p>
- 🔭 I’m a developer and CS student at <a href="https://dal.ca">Dalhousie University</a>, currently interested in cloud, cybersecurity, and a11y practices.
+ 🔭 I’m a developer and CS student at <a href="https://dal.ca">Dalhousie University</a> with research interests in the areas in cloud, cybersecurity and digital governance.

  💬 Ask me about inclusive delivery, accessible standards or cyber / systems security.